-- CF 13388: The front-end receives a General Protection Fault (GPF) after some inline \asm() statements.
-The front-end received a GPF when it encountered a string constant in a macro invocation after an inline \asm() statement.
-This problem has been corrected. - CF 13512: The short-data model on the ARM processor seems to use too-large of a symbol on an add instruction.
-The executive was fixed to ensure that the files are passed to the back-end in the same order they are passed to the linker during data area layout performance.
-The linker no longer prints errors related to symbol offsets in this situation.

-• CF 13564: The wrong prototypes for the \os\exec() and \os\fork() functions are compiled.

-The prototypes for \os\exec() and \os\fork() were fixed so they could be successfully compiled in C++ mode.

-• CF 13570: \OPT\PROTOS is undefined if certain header files are used.

-The following header files no longer define \OPT\PROTOS: UNIX/os9def.h, UNIX/os9time.h, UNIX/stat.h, UNIX/stringlist.h, and UNIX/times.h.

-- CF 13591: Using the signal() function in C++ delivers an error.
+- CF 13512: The short-data model on the ARM processor seems to use too-large of a symbol on an add instruction. - The executive was fixed to ensure that the files are passed to the back-end in the same order they are passed to the linker during data area layout performance.
+The linker no longer prints errors related to symbol offsets in this situation. - CF 13564: The wrong prototypes for the os_exec() and os fork() functions are compiled. - The prototypes for ${os}{exec}()$ and ${os}{fork}()$ were fixed so they could be successfully compiled in C++ mode. - CF 13570: OPT_PROTOS is undefined if certain header files are used. - The following header files no longer define OPT_PROTOS: UNIX/os9def.h, UNIX/os9time.h, UNIX/stat.h, UNIX/stringlist.h, and UNIX/times.h. - CF 13591: Using the signal() function in C++ delivers an error.
 The signal() function is now properly prototyped so it can be compiled in C++ mode. - CF 13743: The assembler cannot handle illegal expressions.

 Illegal expressions, such as ==label and 'xxx, were not handled well by the RISC assemblers.
 The ==label expression resulted in no code generation for the line, while 'xxx resulted in a GPF in the assembler.
 These problems have been corrected. - CF 13869: Fix failed support for 64-bit integers on PowerPC.
 Previously, several features of 64-bit integer support failed for PowerPC.
-These problems have been corrected. - CF 13978: RISC assembly optimizers fail to support the lo(), hi(), and high() functions in all contexts.
-The RISC assembly optimizers were fixed to allow lo(), hi(), and high() in all valid situations. - CF 13999: Add PCF support to unix.l's utimes().
-The utimes() function in the unix.l C library was modified to include support for updating the times for a file on a PCF device (MS-DOS format). - CF 14074: Arrays of const pointers do not work with const structures.
+These problems have been corrected. - CF 13978: RISC assembly optimizers fail to support the lo(), hi(), and high() functions in all contexts. - The RISC assembly optimizers were fixed to allow lo(), hi(), and high() in all valid situations. - CF 13999: Add PCF support to unix.1's utimes().
+The utimes() function in the unix.1 C library was modified to include support for updating the times for a file on a PCF device (MS-DOS format). - CF 14074: Arrays of const pointers do not work with const structures.

-Previously, the code generated to handle const qualified pointers within arrays within structures was not working correctly.
-The frontend now correctly generates code for such data structures.
+- Previously, the code generated to handle const qualified pointers within arrays within structures was not working correctly.
+The frontend now correctly generates code for such data structures. - CF 14960: PCMCIA utility for ThinClient doesn't work The pcmcia would cause user permission errors when it was run (000:164).
+To remedy the problem it has been recompiled with the group.user option set to 0.0.